brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+**Hearts Beat Loud**

+I cried through a lot of this, because the dad was so good.
+A+ always here for rebellious lesbian daughters with amazing musical talent and cool girlfriends.
+Also here for every person in the cast, and a random Jeff Tweedy cameo.
+Also Best American Girl was a dope song/Puberty 2 was an amazing album.
+I will rewatch this.

 **Bird Box**

 Spooky fun times.
 A bit of Blindness, a bit of the Happening, and a bit of Sandra Bullock.
 This was a star vehicle, with lots of randomly awesome small characters.
 Worth a watch, especially if you’re already a Netflix person.